Recombinant human GDF-5 protein (Qk070)

 Growth differentiation factor 5 (GDF-5) plays a crucial role during embryonic development and tissue homeostasis and is specifically involved in the development of the skeletal system.
 Recombinant human GDF-5 protein is commonly used for the differentiation and maintenance of induced pluripotent stem cells, embryonic stem cells, or bone marrow-derived mesenchymal stem cells into osteoblasts and chondrocytes.

 Human GDF-5 is a dimer with a molecular weight of 27 kDa.
-This protein is animal-free, carrier protein-free, and tag- free with exceptional lot-to-lot consistency.
+This protein is animal origin-free, carrier protein-free, and tag- free with exceptional lot-to-lot consistency.
 GDF-5 is suitable for reproducible and high-quality chondrocytes and osteoblasts.

 Orders are typically shipped same or next day (except Friday).